 Our journey, Moscow to Vladivostok, September 2015.

-We travelled via the Trans-Siberian Railway train, stopping along the way.
+Travelling via the Trans-Siberian Railway route, with stops along the way.

 Every journey of discovery has to start somewhere.

 Ours began at Moscow’s Yaroslavsky Station at the Zero Km mark of the longest railway line in the world.
-Simon and John in front of the two-joined locomotives at the front of a very long line of carriages.
+Simon and John in front of the two joined locamotives at the fron of a very long line of carriages.

 Vodka & Vegemite

-Thankfully for the journey, our rather large, but lovelly, carriage attendent did turn a blind eye.
+Thankfully for the journey, our rather large, but lovely carriage attendent did turn a blind eye.
 But don’t tell Vladimir.

 Moscow Underground

 The descent into Moscow’s underworld – a labrynth of stations and tunnels beneath the city.
-The escalator going down into the bowells of the earth, deep enough to survive a nuclear attack.
-At the bottom, huge, thick sliding iron doors waiting to be activated that will seal off the occupants from the blast and radiation.
-One has to assume they still work and are regularly tested.
-The threat of first-strike capability ever-present on their mind, and makes up part of their psyche and view of the West.
+The escalator going down into the bowels of the earth, deep enough to survive a nuclear attack.
+At the bottom, huge thick sliding iron doors waiting to be activated that will seal off the occupants from the blast of radiation.
+The threat of first-strike capability ever-present on their mind, and makes up part of their psyche and view of the west.

 Red Square(outside) St Basils Cathedral